femboyfin/dbdideas/survivor_perks.md

 - Now works while Healthy
   - For how low-strength this perk is, having it only active while injured is completely unnecessary.
 Even with the below change, a high skill player can still hit extremely difficult skill checks somewhat reliably (e.g. deadline + hyperfocus), meaning all this does is increase the gap in viability between skill levels and arguably input schemes.
-- Increased Success zone increase to **40/80/100%** *(was 10/20/30)*
+- Increased success zone increase to **40/80/100%** *(was 10/20/30)*
   - Major numbers buff bringing the perk up from minimally impactful to very noticeable, ideally this brings it up to snuff with Stake Out and our reworked Corrective Action.

 ## [Troubleshooter](<https://deadbydaylight.wiki.gg/wiki/Troubleshooter>) 📉 🗑️

-- Now reveals the Aura of all Generators being repaired during chase
+- Now reveals the aura of all Generators being repaired during chase
   - Makes the perk better at what it's intended to do, allowing you to avoid interrupting ongoing generator repairs while in chase.
-- Now reveals the Aura of the Generator with the most progress in white both while in and out of chase
+- Now reveals the aura of the Generator with the most progress in white at all times
   - Maintains the old info effect, telling you which specific generator has the highest progress, allowing you to travel to it upon escaping chase if desired.
 - Increased linger duration to **16/18/20 seconds** *(was 6/8/10)*
   - Mild numbers buff that shouldn't make too much of a difference but functions as a nice quality of life change, giving you more time to decide where to go.